jennychristopher/jenny-github-cli-tests/README.md

-This repo consists of testcases
+This repo consists of testcases for math ops